Latest news

 - Enhanced winter stubble (AHW7) has been added to the actions limited to 25% of the SBI.

-- Five-year actions will be reduced to three years in length and you can only apply for the base action and supplement together.
+- Five-year actions will be reduced to three years in length and you can only apply for the base SFI26 action and supplement together.

 Key resources

-- The Defra handbook for the Sustainable Farming Incentive scheme can be found at: GOV.UK | Sustainable Farming Incentive guidance for applicants and agreement holders.
+- The Defra handbook for all Sustainable Farming Incentive schemes can be found at: GOV.UK | Sustainable Farming Incentive guidance for applicants and agreement holders.

 - What to expect from an SFI guidance visit